Consider the following foods we take for granted...

 A small investment in a clean, safe source of water can have a huge impact on both crop production and the nutrition of a community.
 In fact, one of the most encouraging things we find when we return to sites where wells have been installed is the many small gardens that have popped up all around.

 When we ask communities what improvements they've seen as a result of clean water, many send us pictures of their crops - proud of the progress they've made.

 Sometimes the technologies we fund specifically target increased crop production.
 For example, we fund weirs (sub-surface sand dams) in very dry places where seasonal water flows can be captured and stored.
 The dams trap rain water on the few rainy days of the year and over time, ground water levels rise.

 People can then collect or store the water for drinking.
 The leftover water seeps into the ground and creates more fertile fields.
 Simple sustainable irrigation in these dry areas becomes possible.
-You see a real weir project here or read Bridget's story to see how such a project really can make a difference.
+Read Bridget's story to see how such a project really can make a difference.

 For often less than $34 per person, The Water Project is able to work with local partners to ensure the right solution is used in the right place.
 Our goal is to bring clean, sustainable water supplies to within a half mile (1 km) of a village.
 By utilizing technologies like weirs and wells, we are improving sustainability in communities so they are able to begin working themselves out of poverty.
-To learn more about how we choose our technologies, Jack Owen, our WASH Programs Director, has written this article.
 You can be a part of the solution to end hunger and malnutrition in the developing world.

 When students are freed from gathering water, they return to class.
 With proper and safe latrines, girls stay in school through their teenage years.